1878 Morazán Regular Issue

 The paper is thick, soft and rather highly surfaced.
 Gum is yellowish and thick.
 The printing is done more carefully so the stamps look fresher and brighter than the originals, except for the 2 centavos.
 The half real reprint should be distinguished by paper and gum.
 The color is the same.

--Honduras Report by Richard Washburn The Oxcart, summer 1990.
+-Honduras Report by Richard Washburn from The Oxcart, fall 1995.